dvs17/systempatchchecker/README.md

 # systempatchchecker
-Checks a set of files on Windows against nessus plugins
+Enumerates a set of files and versions on Windows and checks against nessus plugins

 Inspired by windows_exploit_suggester(https://github.com/AonCyberLabs/Windows-Exploit-Suggester) and Sherlock (https://github.com/rasta-mouse/Sherlock)